 Multiple academic studies, including extensive research from Northeastern University, have analyzed thousands of popular apps looking for evidence of secret audio recording.
 They found no widespread microphone surveillance.
 No apps secretly recording conversations and sending audio files to advertisers.

-Why Companies Don’t Need to Listen
+Why Companies Don’t Need to Continuously Listen

 If you really think about it, listening to your conversations would be the hardest, most expensive, least efficient way for companies to target ads to you.